frenchwr/Fitbit/README.md

 - Need to use Pandas 0.16.1 or higher.
 There was a bug in pandas.read_csv that failed to handle blank lines in csv files.

+- To propogate changes to notebooks you sometimes need to close notebook and reload the notebook server.